 “With ASME-BPE, pharmaceutical manufacturers are better able to communicate their needs to equipment fabricators.”

 Though sufficient to keep products sanitary, safe and consistent, the lack of a uniform standard weighed on the industry.
 After numerous requests, The American Society of Mechanical Engineers collaborated to come up with the ASME-BPE (Bioprocessing equipment) standard.
-ASME explained that this standard covers such important aspects as:

 Understanding your operation’s needs